mmbman/Katagiri/tools.md

 <a name="0"></a>
 # Tools

-The [Katagiri Transcripts](https://katagiritranscripts.net) website is created in [Markdown](https://guides.github.com/features/mastering-markdown/) using [BBEdit for Mac](https://www.barebones.com/products/bbedit/), and is hosted on [GitHub Pages](https://pages.github.com).
+The [Katagiri Transcripts](https://katagiritranscripts.net) website is written in [Markdown](https://guides.github.com/features/mastering-markdown/) using [BBEdit for Mac](https://www.barebones.com/products/bbedit/), and is hosted on [GitHub Pages](https://pages.github.com).

 ## BBEdit Find/Replace Patterns